Visual-based Kinematics and Pose Estimation for Skid-Steering Robots: Observability Analysis

 \subsection{Observability of \texorpdfstring{$\boldsymbol \xi$}{} with a Monocular Camera, an IMU, an Odometer and with Online Extrinsics Calibration}

 It is essential to know the extrinsic transformations between different sensors in a multi-sensor fusion system.
 Since IMU-camera extrinsic parameters are widely investigated in the existing literature, and practically the IMU-camera system is frequently manufactured as an integrated sensor suite, we here focus on camera-odometer extrinsic parameters.

-Since the camera system and wheels of a mobile robot are different hardware components, extrinsic calibration between the corresponding frames is essential for sensor fusion.
-In this section, we investigate the possibility of performing online extrinsic parameter calibration by including them into the state vector and estimating along with other variables of interests~\cite{li2014onlineabc,censi2013simultaneous}.
-To allow this algorithm to function properly, the corresponding extrinsic parameters must be observable, which we investigate as follows.
+We first define the parameter state when camera-odometer extrinsics are included: